pchagas72/pchagas72/README.md

 - Linux enjoyer 🐧 (btw I use Gentoo)
 - Languages: English, portuguese and spanglish
 - Trying to create a <a href='https://chaguw.neocities.org/'>website</a>
-- Learning: French, bloated-app-development (kotlin)
+- Learning: French, Quantum Computing

 <br>